dret/webconcepts/representation-design/README.md

 ## General Design idea

+One of the core ideas is that Web Concepts should be open and extensible.
+This means that while there is [a list of concepts maintained by Web Concepts itself](http://webconcepts.info/concepts/), it should be possible for users to add their own concepts.

 ## Format Design

 The format is JSON-based and exposes an array with each concept value as an object that has the two members `concept` and `value`: